Kitura/Swift-JWT/README.md

 ### Decode a JWT from a JWT string

 A JWT struct can be initialized from a JWT string.
-The initializer will validate the claims and verify the signiture using the provide JWTVerifier before initializing the JWT.
+If a JWTVerifier is provided it will be used to verify the signature before initialization

 ```swift
 let newJWT = JWT<MyClaims>(jwtString: signedJWT, jwtVerifier: jwtVerifier)